guijinSON/guijinSON.github.io/_posts/2021-08-15-An NLP Classic, BERT.md

 ### Brief Introduction
 BERT is a powerful language encoding model, which obtained SOTA results on eleven NLP leaderboards only with minor modifications for each task.
 The BERT architecture is commonly mentioned as a counterpart for the GPT, a language model from OpenAI, except the fact that it is designed to encode information "bidirectionally"(just like a Bi-LSTM) boosting its performance in sentence-level tasks.

+### General Language Representations
+Just like ELMo (Peters et al .,2018), BERT is also a General Language Representation model which means that given a sequence of input tokens the model will output a fixed-sized vector (usually Sequence Length * Hidden Dimension).
+In order for the model to acquire its ability to construct meaningful output representations, it undergoes a process called **Pre-Training**.
+This paper introduces two Pre-Training objectives, **Masked Langauge Modeling(MLM)** and **Next Sentence Prediction (NSP)**.